-Target (FAM) Internal control (VIC) Positive control Negative control Interpretation ≤ 30 +/- + - POSITIVE QUANTITATIVE RESULT calculate copy number 30 + + - POSITIVE QUANTITATIVE RESULT calculate copy number 30 - + - POSITIVE QUALITATIVE RESULT do not report copy number as this may be due to poor sample extraction - + + - NEGATIVE RESULT +/- +/- + ≤ 35 EXPERIMENT FAILED due to test contamination +/- +/- + > 35 - - + - SAMPLE PREPARATION FAILED
+Target (FAM) Internal control (VIC) Positive control Negative control Interpretation ≤ 30 +/- + - POSITIVE QUANTITATIVE RESULT calculate copy number if standard curve used 30 + + - POSITIVE QUANTITATIVE RESULT calculate copy number if standard curve used 30 - + - POSITIVE QUALITATIVE RESULT do not report the copy number as this may be due to poor sample extraction - + + - NEGATIVE RESULT +/- +/- + ≤ 35 EXPERIMENT FAILED due to test contamination +/- +/- + > 35 - - + - SAMPLE PREPARATION FAILED +/- +/- - +/- EXPERIMENT FAILED

-Positive control template (RED) is expected to amplify between Cq 16 and 23.
+A positive control template (RED) is expected to amplify between Cq 16 and 23.
 Failure to satisfy this quality control criterion is a strong indication that the experiment has been compromised.
 Where the test sample is positive and the negative control is positive with a Cq > 35, the sample must be reinterpreted based on the relative signal strength of the two results:

-If the sample amplifies > 5 Cq earlier than the negative control then the sample should be reinterpreted (via the table above) with the negative control verified as negative.
-If the sample amplifies < 5 Cq earlier than the negative control then the positive sample result is invalidated and the result should be determined inconclusive due to test contamination.
+If the sample amplifies > 5 Cq earlier than the negative control, then the sample should be reinterpreted (via the table above) with the negative control verified as negative.

+If the sample amplifies < 5 Cq earlier than the negative control, then the positive sample result is invalidated, and the result should be determined inconclusive due to test contamination.
 The test for this sample should be repeated.